stephenslab/mixsqp-paper/README.md

 ## Setup instructions (simple)

-To try the first and second demos [here][github-site], follow these steps.
+To run the first two demos listed [here][github-site], follow these steps.

 **Note:** If you encounter a problem running the demos, or installing